Alaska Traffic Ticket Fines and Penalties

 Whether you recently got an Alaska traffic ticket, or are wondering what happens when you do, we’ve got all the information you need.
 The first thing you need to know is that Alaska traffic ticket fines and penalties differ depending on where you were cited.

-In addition to your Alaska speeding ticket fines (or whatever else you were cited for), there are surcharges such as court costs that you must pay.
+In addition to your Alaska traffic fines, there are surcharges such as court costs that you must pay.
 The amount you owe depends on your court, but this information should be printed on your ticket.
-DUIs, however, are a different matter.
+DUIs, however, is a different matter.
 On top of court costs, the surcharges for an Alaska DUI include:

 - Fees for jail time

 - Vehicle impoundment

 - Educational requirements

 Penalties for traffic tickets typically include fines and points on your driving record.
 Both the amount you are charged and the number of points that are added to your record depend on the violation you are convicted of.
 For instance, Alaska speeding ticket fines will be significantly lower than DUI-related fines.

 Two penalties that can result from traffic violations are an Alaska suspended drivers license and license revocation.
 They each involve the loss of your driving privileges, but with some minor differences.

 - License suspension: Suspension is the temporary loss of your driving privileges.
 After a set period of time, you may apply to get your driving privileges back.

 - License revocation: Revocation is typically the loss of driving privileges for a longer period.
 There are more requirements you must fulfill before you may drive again.